cap-lab/HiSARM/README.md

   4. After the execution is done, Select "Execute Robots" and press F5 button.

-### Run SACRED on Command-line
+### Run HiSARM on Command-line

-- To run SACRED, the following parameters are needed.
+- To run HiSARM, the following parameters are needed.

 ```
 python3 bdl_runner.py <yaml file path> <bdl file path>